ligato/docs/docs/plugins/connection-plugins.md

 }
 ```

 The site returns the access token in plain text.
 If the URL is accessed with `GET`, it displays the login page where the credentials can be entered.
-After a successful submit, it redirects to the index.
+After a successful submit, the user is redirected to the index.

 To log out, post the username to `http://localhost:9191/logout`.